FireLemons/StudentEnrollmentManagerAssignment/README.md

 # StudentEnrollmentManagerAssignment
-Learning about data binding in wpf
+Learned about data binding in wpf